cjratcliff/ml-compiled/docs/generative_models.rst

 Variational Autoencoder (VAE)
 ==================================
-Takes noise as input and outputs a sample from the distribution being modelled.
+Unlike the standard autoencoder, the VAE can take noise as an input and use it to generate a sample from the distribution being modelled.
 'Variational' refers to the Variational Bayes method which is used to approximate the true objective function with one that is more computable.

 In order to modify the standard autoencoder to allow sampling, the distribution of the encoded image vectors is constrained to be roughly Normal(0,1).
 This means sampling can be done by sampling a random vector from N(0,1) and running the decoder on it.